Sharon McCormack Collection & Archives

 Downloadable: (FULL TEXT) 'On Hologaphy and a Way to Make Holograms' by Jerry Pethick 1971 (.PDF)

-The textbook for the SF School of Holography by Jerry Pethick and mentioned contributors including co-founder Lloyd Cross.
+The textbook for the SF School of Holography by Jerry Pethick contains mention of contributors including co-founder Lloyd Cross.

-Sharon McCormack Diploma - SF School of Holography
+Sharon McCormack's Diploma - SF School of Holography

-School & McCormack Project - 50 ft. rainbow for exhibition
+School of Holography Project - 50 ft. rainbow for exhibition

 Historical background on early SF School of Holography and Multiplex Company: